Deontay Wilder vs. Tyson Fury II

-Deontay Wilder vs. Tyson Fury II, Billed as “Unfinished Business” was a heavyweight professional boxing rematch between undefeated and reigning WBC champion Deontay Wilder and undefeated former unified heavyweight champion Tyson Fury, for the WBC and vacant The Ring heavyweight titles.
+Deontay Wilder vs. Tyson Fury II, billed as Unfinished Business, was a heavyweight professional boxing rematch between undefeated and reigning WBC champion Deontay Wilder and undefeated former unified heavyweight champion Tyson Fury, for the WBC and vacant TBRB and The Ring heavyweight titles.
 The event took place on February 22, 2020, at the MGM Grand Garden Arena, Paradise, Nevada.
 Fury won the bout by seventh-round technical knockout (TKO).

 The first fight had ended in a controversial split draw.
 Commentators thought that Fury had done enough to dethrone Wilder in the first bout, but uncertainty remained as Fury had been knocked down twice, and the bookmakers had Wilder as a slight favorite going into the rematch.
 In the rematch, Fury dominated Wilder, knocking him down twice, before Wilder's corner threw in the towel in the seventh round.